Information for Participants in the 2022 Rachel Carson Intergenerational Sense of Wonder/Sense of the Wild Contest

 Primary Criteria: Entries are evaluated on content, and how well they capture a sense of wonder or a sense of wonder/sense of the wild experience.
 They are also evaluated on the writing itself for expressiveness and thoughtfulness (reflecting the sense of wonder theme) as well as for accuracy (especially in the case of the sense of the wild theme).
 These elements found in Rachel Carson’s writing are discussed in the Contest Goal Section C-1.c.* Three Important Elements of Rachel Carson’s Writing.

-The judges also consider:
+The judges will also consider:

 - How the intergenerational team planned and carried out the project